Jan Mikulka: Portraits and figurative painting

-Jan Mikulka has been working in portraiture since his high school studies and first exhibited before his admission to the Academy in 2000.
-Prof. Zdeněk Beran's studio was characterized by a perfect mastery of the technique of oil glaze painting and, simultaneously, by competitiveness.
+Jan Mikulka has been working in portraiture since his high school studies and first exhibited prior to his admission to the Academy in 2000.
+Prof. Zdeněk Beran's studio was characterised by a perfect mastery of the technique of oil glaze painting and, simultaneously, by competitiveness.
 Mikulka consciously follows the heritage of classical painting from the Renaissance to 19th century academic painting, but his realistic portraits are very contemporary.
-In doing so, he distances himself from photorealistic paintings with a smooth finish and from static and nondescript contentless images.
+In doing so, he distances himself from photorealistic paintings with a smooth finish and from static and undistinguished contentless images.
 He does not use the high resolution typical of magazine photography and does not put emphasis on illusionistic painting.
 The mimesis of his painting does not mean a copy or exact imitation of an existing subject, but an attempt to approach the hidden essence of the subject, which includes the factor of time.
 According to the gallerist Pavel Feigl - "Mikulka can express the psychology of man, he can capture man in his complexity, as a human being charged with feelings and spiritual vibration".

-Portrait painting also carries the inevitable presence of the artist as a "mirror of reality."
+Portrait painting also carries the inevitable presence of the artist as a "mirror of reality".
 This sense of self-reflexive gaze deepens the painter's intuitive sense of self and of the perception of the model, creating their interdependence.
 This is to a large extent also true for one's own reflection in the mirror when painting a self-portrait (Self-Portrait, 2013).
 If the photographic portrait is a capture of an immediate moment, the painterly portrait offers a unique continuity of perceptual self-absorption during the creative process.
 Mark Gisbourne appreciates, that "unlike most contemporary self-portraiture, Mikulka's work does not seek to stylize or evoke symbolic associations, idealization, or psychological probing, but rather evokes a sense of distant and impenetrable introspection that provokes uncertainty in the viewer".

 Mikulka's commissioned portraits usually depict people from a frontal perspective.
 If a natural setting is used in the background, it is stripped of unnecessary descriptiveness and serves only to emphasize the subject's presence.
 The muted penumbra effect of the background also works to model the skin complexion (Sebastian, 2015, In the Park, 2015).
 In the more formal official portraits, his painting is to some extent more akin to a photographic quality, although even here presented as a subjective interpretation of reality.